-Highlighting the importance of reducing and preventing armed violence through comprehensive, inclusive and evidence-based public policies that are tailored to address the root causes and risk factors driving firearms-related violence, including different forms of inequality and discrimination rooted in negative stereotypes, which often affect communities based on their socioeconomic status, often disproportionally affecting racial and ethnic minorities,
+Highlighting the importance of reducing and preventing firearms-related violence through comprehensive, inclusive and evidence-based public policies that are tailored to address the root causes and risk factors driving firearms-related violence, including lack of proper training, psychosocial disabilities, as well as different forms of inequality and discrimination rooted in negative stereotypes, which often affect communities based on their socioeconomic status, often disproportionally affecting racial and ethnic minorities,

+Concerned that illicit firearms and ammunition are trafficked to and by national and transnational organized criminal groups and other criminal actors, thereby fuelling violence, intimidation, extortion and other forms of criminal activity that negatively affect the enjoyment of human rights,

+Recalling the United Nations Convention against Transnational Organized Crime and all relevant resolutions adopted at its Conference of the Parties, as well as its Protocol against the Illicit Manufacturing of and Trafficking in Firearms, Their Parts and Components and Ammunition,

+Recalling further the Programme of Action to Prevent, Combat and Eradicate the Illicit Trade in Small Arms and Light Weapons in All Its Aspects, where governments decided to improve national small arms regulations, to strengthen stockpile management, to ensure that weapons are properly and reliably marked, to improve cooperation in weapons tracing, and to engage in regional and international cooperation and assistance,

+Concerned that the illicit manufacturing, trafficking and diversion of firearms and ammunition are intertwined with organized crime, including drug trafficking, gang violence, illegal mining, illicit exploitation of natural resources and other crimes that affect the environment, smuggling of migrants and trafficking in persons, thereby aggravating its negative human rights impact,

+Alarmed by the new threat posed by the growing use of technologies and methods, such as the use of artificial intelligence, 3D-printing and the conversion of firearms so that they can fire live ammunition, including of imitation firearms, gas pistols, and deactivated firearms, that create new opportunities for illicit firearms manufacture, trafficking and use, which may be exploited by national or transnational organized criminal groups and other criminal actors,

-1. Expresses its concern that the global number of firearms is rising, that civilians own far more firearms worldwide than the military and law enforcement sectors combined, and that the majority of these firearms are unregistered;
+1. Expresses its concern that the global number of firearms is rising, that civilians possess far more firearms worldwide than the military and law enforcement sectors combined, and that the majority of these firearms are unregistered and illicit;

-2. Also expresses its concern that violence related to civilian ownership of firearms may lead to an overall decline in a sense of public safety and that fear of victimization constitutes an important motivation for the acquisition of firearms by civilians;
+2. Also expresses its concern that violence related to civilian acquisition, possession and misuse of firearms can generate an increased sense of public insecurity and that fear of becoming a victim of violence constitutes an important motivation for the acquisition of firearms by civilians;

-3. Reiterates its deep concern at the fact that the majority of firearms-related homicides are committed in non-conflict settings, and that every year hundreds of thousands of human beings of all ages around the world lose their lives or suffer injuries, lifelong disability and psychological harm from civilian firearms-related violence, thus having their enjoyment of human rights negatively affected, and that these profound long-term impacts expose individuals, in particular persons in vulnerable or marginalized situations, to further vulnerabilities and human rights concerns relating to their enjoyment of human rights;
+3. Reiterates its deep concern at the fact that the majority of firearms-related homicides are committed in non-conflict settings, and that every year hundreds of thousands of human beings of all ages around the world lose their lives or suffer injuries, lifelong disability and psychological harm from civilian firearms-related violence, thus negatively impacting their enjoyment of human rights, and that these profound long-term impacts expose individuals, in particular persons in vulnerable or marginalized situations, to further vulnerabilities and human rights concerns relating to their enjoyment of human rights;

-4. Recognizes that civilian firearms-related violence and insecurity pose direct risks to the enjoyment of the rights to life and to security of person, and also affect other civil and political rights, including the right to take part in the conduct of public affairs, as well as the enjoyment of economic, social and cultural rights;
+4. Recognizes that civilian firearms-related violence and insecurity pose direct risks to the enjoyment of the rights to life and to security of person, and also affect other civil and political rights, as well as the enjoyment of economic, social and cultural rights;